Review: Opus X Love Affair (2009)

 • Date Released: December 2009

 As I said, the size and look of the Love Affair and the Love Story are almost identical.
 I do love the size and shape, always have, and I think it is the perfect size for a one hour smoke.
-It also has a VERY slight box press to it.
+It also has a very slight box-press to it.

-As with most Opus X, the wrapper is a medium reddish brown, and it is a superbly constructed cigar from the outside, with very few veins showing.
+As with most OpusX, the wrapper is a medium red-brown and it is a superbly constructed cigar from the outside with very few veins showing.
 The wrapper itself smells a bit like chocolate and pepper.

 As soon as I lit up the foot of the cigar, I was literally blasted with spice, an almost overwhelming amount, which surprised me quite a bit.
-This lasted for about the first 8 puffs, then started to recede.
+This lasted for about the first eight puffs, then started to recede.
 As the spice died down, I noticed flavors of oak and a bit of chocolate.

 Opus X Love Affair (2009) 4.png

-As the Second Third started, the spice had calmed considerably, but was still a factor, and the flavors started turning sweeter, with a bit more of a creamy profile.
+As the second third started, the spice had calmed considerably, but was still a factor, and the flavors started turning sweeter, with a bit more of a creamy profile.
 I could not put a finger on any specific sweet flavor, but it was something I had not tasted in very many sticks, if any.

 NewImage

-The Final Third is where this cigar shined for me.
+The final third is where this cigar shined for me.
 The spice is still in the background, but not even close to as strong as in the first third; it is more of a compliment to the wonderful sweetness that was present.
 I was not able to put my finger on it in the second half, but the flavor got stronger at the end, and I realized I was tasting a wonderful sweetish cherry flavor that really ended the cigar on a high note.
-I was very surprised by the end of this cigar, as that is not a typical Opus flavor.
+I was very surprised by the end of this cigar, as that is not a typical OpusX flavor.

 Opus X Love Affair (2009) 5.png